-Part of the modules: Stochastic Methods and Simulation (p.
-59)[IW3OR7]
+Coordinators: K. Waldmann Part of the modules: Stochastic Methods and Simulation (p.
+58)[IW3OR7]

-ECTS Credits Hours per week 4.5 Term Summer term de linstruction language
+ECTS Credits Hours per week Term Instruction language 4,5 2/1/2 Summer term de

 The assessment consists of an 1h written exam following §4(2), 1 SPO.
 Credit from the voluntary computer lab is accounted for in the overall grade raising the exam grade by 0.6.